Illegal Workplace Policies: Appearance, Dress Codes, and Grooming Policies

 What to Do If Your Employer's Policies Discriminate

-If you believe that your employer's policies discriminate, your first step should be to talk to the employer.
+If you believe that your employer's policies discriminate, your first step should be to talk to your employer.
 For example, if your employer requires male employees to have hair no longer than their collars, but your religious views prohibit cutting your hair, you should explain that to your employer.
-Be prepared to meet the employer's objections about the reasons for the policy.
-For example, if safety is a concern, you might agree to wear a hairnet.
-Or, if your employer is concerned about neatness, you could offer to pull your hair back while at work.

 If your employer refuses to accommodate your concerns, you may want to talk to an experienced employment lawyer.
 A lawyer can assess your employer's policy, determine whether it violates the law, and explain your options for protecting your rights.